Guyana: Languages

+Religion

+In 2012 the population was 64% Christian, 25% Hindu, 7% Muslim, 3% irreligious and 1% of other faiths.

+Religion is an important aspect of identity in Guyana and reflects the various external influences of colonialism and immigrant groups.
+Christianity was considered the prestigious religion, transmitting European culture and representing upward mobility in the colonial society.
+Missionaries and churches built schools, and until nationalisation in the 1970s, nearly all schools were denominational.
+When Indians were brought to the country as indentured labour, Hinduism and Islam gained prominence, but for some decades neither were acknowledged for legal marriage.

+Some traditional African and Amerindian spiritual beliefs remain alongside the dominant religions.

 Health

 Life expectancy at birth is estimated to be 69.5 years as of 2020.

 The PAHO/ WHO Global Health Report 2014 (using statistics of 2012) ranked the country as having the highest suicide rate in the world, with a mortality rate of 44.2 per 100,000 inhabitants.
 According to 2011 estimates from the WHO, HIV prevalence is 1.2% of the teen/adult population (ages 15–49).

 Education

-Education in Guyana was primarily introduced and operated by missionizing Christian denominations.
+Education in Guyana was primarily introduced and operated by missionising Christian denominations.
 The wealthy planter elite often sent their children for education abroad in England, but as schools improved in Guyana, they also modelled after the former British education system.
 Primary education became compulsory in 1876, although the need for children to assist in agricultural labour kept many children from schooling.
 In the 1960s, the government took over control of all schools in the country.
-Fees were removed, new schools were opened in rural areas, and the University of Guyana was established so students no longer were required to go abroad for tertiary education.Guyana's literacy was one of the highest in the Caribbean, by estimated literacy rate of 96 per cent in 1990.
+Fees were removed, new schools were opened in rural areas, and the University of Guyana was established so students no longer were required to go abroad for tertiary education.
+In addition to the University of Guyana, Texila American University—founded in 2010—offers medical and health sciences programmes and is accredited by CAAM-HP and ACCM.Guyana's literacy was one of the highest in the Caribbean, by estimated literacy rate of 96 per cent in 1990.
 In a 2014 UNESCO estimate, literacy is 96.7 in the 15–24 year old age group.
 However, the functional literacy may be only as high as 70%.

 Students are expected to take the NGSA (National Grade Six Assessment) for entrance into high school in grade 7.
 They take the CXC at the end of high school.
 Schools have introduced the CAPE exams which all other Caribbean countries have introduced.
 The A-level system, inherited from the British era, is offered only in a few schools.

-Infrastructure challenges impact access to education, especially students in the hinterland.
+Infrastructure challenges affect access to education, especially for students in the hinterland.
 A World Bank assessment showed roughly 50% of teachers were "untrained, operated with inadequate teaching materials, and served children of parents with low levels of adult literacy".